shakacode/react_on_rails/README.md

   foreman start -f Procfile.dev
   ```

-8. Visit [localhost:3000/hello_world](http://localhost:3000/hello_world).
+8. Visit [localhost:3000/main_page](http://localhost:3000/main_page).
 Note, `foreman` defaults to PORT 5000 unless you set the value of PORT in your environment.
 For example, you can `export PORT=3000` to use the Rails default port of 3000.
-For the hello_world example this is already set.
+For the main_page example this is already set.

 ### Installation Overview